shaileshahuja/django-bot/README.rst

 django-bot
 ===================
-A django library that makes it easier to develop bots with django.
+A django library that makes it easier to develop bots with a common interface for Slack, Facebook Messenger, Telegram, Kik, Google Assistant, Cortana, Alexa and more.

 |build-status| |pypi-version|